Feujio/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 9-duplicate_last_line: Duplicate the last line of the file `iacta`
 * 10-no-_more_js: deletes all the regular files (not the directories) with a `.js` extension that are present in the current directory and all its subdirectories
 * 11-directories: counts the number of directories and sub-directories in the current directory.

   1 The current and parent directories should not be taken into account 2 Hidden directories should be counted
+* 12-newest_files: create a script that displays the 10 newest files in the current directory.
+Requirements:

+  1 One file per line
+  2 Sorted from the newest to the oldest

 ## License
 None.